Playing for 3D Human Recovery: Dataset

 \textbf{Scenario Controller.} Taking scenario files as the input, Scenario Controller is essentially a plugin that interacts with the game engine via the designated Application Programming Interface (API).
 It is thus able to control the subject generation and placement, action assignment to the subject, camera placement, in-game time, and weather.

-\textbf{Data Collector.} This tool obtains data and some annotations from the API provided by GTA-V. First, it extracts 3D keypoints from each subject via the API provided by GTA-V. In addition to the original 98 keypoints available, we further obtain head top \cite{fabbri2018learning} and nose from interpolation of existing keypoints.
-We project 3D keypoints to the image plane with known intrinsic and extrinsic parameters of the camera to obtain 2D keypoints.
+\textbf{Data Collector.} This tool obtains data and some annotations from the API provided by GTA-V. First, it extracts 3D keypoints from each subject via the API provided by GTA-V. In addition to the original 98 3D keypoints available, we further obtain head top \cite{fabbri2018learning} and nose from interpolation of existing keypoints.
+We used the perspective camera model as we have access to the intrinsic and extrinsic parameters of the virtual camera and 3D keypoints of the subjects in world coordinates.
+Hence, we transform the 3D keypoints in the camera coordinates.
+We then project 3D keypoints to the image plane to obtain 2D keypoints.
 Second, we project light rays at each joint to determine if the joint is occluded or self-occluded by checking the entity that the light ray hits first \cite{fabbri2018learning}.
 Third, our tool intercepts the rendering pipeline, powered by DirectX, for depth maps and semantic masks.
 The pixel-wise depth is directly read from depth buffers.
 Shader injection enables the segmentation of individual patches, and we manually assign the semantic class to various shaders based on their variable names.
 We refer interested readers to \cite{krahenbuhl2018free} for more details.
 Fourth, the collector also records videos.

 \textbf{Data Analyser.} To filter out low-quality data in the early stage, Data Analyser imposes several constraints on 3D keypoints obtained.
 We compute joint movement speed simply as the position different in consecutive frames to filter out less expressive actions (slow-moving or stationary actions).
 Severely occluded, or out-of-view subjects are also flagged at this stage.
 If sequences pass the analysis, their data are transferred from the local storage to a centralized storage space on our GPU cluster (Cluster Storage) for further processing.
 The failed ones, however, are deleted.
 The Database is notified of the result to get the status updated.